 with this.
 Read more about the Cookies used here.

-Description: Donington le Heath Manor House (DLH) is a surviving example of a medieval home and grounds and is furnished in an early 17th Century style.
-We have four exciting and diverse volunteering roles available.
-If you’re interested in either heritage, gardening or working with children, then check out the roles below!
+Description: The 1620s house and garden at Donington le Heath, is a surviving example of a medieval home and grounds, furnished in an early 17th Century style.
+We have an exciting volunteer role available.
+Check out the role below:

 Description: Digital drop-in sessions at libraries support visitors to develop digital skills.
 The sessions are run as part of the Moneywise Plus project and are aimed at assisting residents of Leicestershire.